The 100 Best Breakup Songs of All Time

-"Are You Happy Now," by Michelle Branch (2003)
+"Are You Happy Now?" by Michelle Branch (2003)

-"The Greatest," by Sia (2016)
+"The Greatest" by Sia (2016)

 This musical tour-de-force from Sia is both fun and empowering.
 "Don't give up," she says to her listeners, no matter what the obstacle.

-"Survivor," by Destiny's Child (2001)
+"Survivor" by Destiny's Child (2001)

-"Be Careful," by Cardi B (2018)
+"Be Careful" by Cardi B (2018)

 Cardi B takes no prisoners, especially in this song.
 Put to a seriously snappy beat, the singer tells her boyfriend to "be careful" and not misstep again, or else risk losing her.

-"Un-Break My Heart," by Toni Braxton (1996)
+"Un-Break My Heart" by Toni Braxton (1996)

 Toni Braxton knows how to lay down a hit, and this song is no exception.
 This is arguably the most iconic breakup song of all time.
 If you need a good cry, this is your jam.

-"Dog Days Are Over," by Florence + The Machine (2009)
+"Dog Days Are Over" by Florence + the Machine (2009)

 Lead singer Florence Welch delivers verse after verse of raw vocals and feel-good lyrics on this upbeat track, making this the perfect mood-changer when you're having a down day post-breakup.
 Or, well, ever.

-"Dancing On My Own," by Robyn (2010)
+"Dancing on My Own" by Robyn (2010)

-"Don't Speak," by Gwen Stefani (1995)
+"Don't Speak" by No Doubt (1995)

 There's no better way to combat post-breakup blues than with a Gwen Stefani singalong—and this is the perfect jam for it.

-"Without Me," by Halsey (2018)
+"Without Me" by Halsey (2018)

-"Since U Been Gone," by Kelly Clarkson (2004)
+"Since U Been Gone" by Kelly Clarkson (2004)

 Nobody does breakup lyrics like Kelly Clarkson, and "Since U Been Gone" is proof.
 (Plus, who can forget the song's epic music video?)
 If belting this tune at the top of your lungs doesn't put a smile on your face, we don't know what will.

-"Wrecking Ball," by Miley Cyrus (2013)
+"Wrecking Ball" by Miley Cyrus (2013)

-"Somebody That I Used to Know," by Gotye (2011)
+"Somebody That I Used to Know" by Gotye feat.
+Kimbra (2011)